 This course is designed for beginners—for people who’ve never touched the Command Line to folks with experience in other technologies but want to take a deeper dive into the front end.

 Students are expected to have a basic working knowledge of computers.
 They will need access to a personal laptop (Macs encouraged) as well as wifi when out of the classroom.
 The course requires about 9 hours of commitment per week—3 hours for at home assignments and 6 for on site classes, totaling 90+ hours for course completion.

 Jonathan Grover has over 10 years experience working as a graphic designer and web developer.
-He has taught at The San Francisco Art Institute (ACE Program), Pittsburgh Art Institute Online, and alternative learning spaces: 3rd Ward and General Assembly.
+He has taught at The San Francisco Art Institute (ACE Program), Pittsburgh Art Institute Online, and alternative learning spaces.
 He currently has one of the most popular web courses on Skillshare with over 5,000 students and 100% positive reviews.
 His courses have been featured in Lifehacker.
 Learn more about him here and here.